 He was the engineering program manager during the successful product launch into demanding consumer electronics markets.
 John holds a Ph.D. in Electrical Engineering from Boston University, and is co-inventor on 30 issued US patents.

-Pawel Latawiec is the Director of Design and Computation at Metalenz, where he leads metasurface design and engineering efforts.
+Pawel Latawiec is the VP of Design and Computation at Metalenz, where he leads metasurface design and engineering efforts.
 He holds a B.S. in physics from the California Institute of Technology and a PhD in applied physics from Harvard University.
 His current focus is on constructing novel architectures for metasurface imaging and illumination and developing computational techniques for scalable objective-first design and fabrication.